armscye/armscye/packages/module/README.md

 ### Module `Interface`

-Provides a standardized way to register configurations and integrate with the larger system.
+Provides a standardized way to register module configurations and integrate with the larger system.

 ```ts
 interface Module {